TELEMEDICINE CASE STUDY - VISION

 The main beneficiaries are the patients who, due to the solution, have an extra chance to life.
 “The main gain offered by the implemented solution consists of increasing the efficiency and proactivity of the medical act and the avoidance of errors.
 We made a series of major decisions in the ward based on the information provided by the solution and the final objective was the decrease of mortality and morbidity”, dr. Cătălin Cîrstoveanu declares.

-A second category of beneficiaries is the medical staff from the Newborn Intensive Care Unit whose activity was optimized by offering advanced communication options, simplification of routine operations (exchange of information at handover of the call, the remote performance of visits etc.), investigation of incidents and their prevention.
+The second category of beneficiaries is the medical staff from the Newborn Intensive Care Unit whose activity was optimized by offering advanced communication options, simplification of routine operations (exchange of information at the handover of the call, the remote performance of visits etc.), investigation of incidents and their prevention.

 The parents of hospitalized children represent the third category of beneficiaries.
 The system allows the allocation of a secure account to these parents through which they can access online the video surveillance system, in hourly intervals established in advance, in order to see their children during hospitalization.